 Regional, national, and international awards accelerate a faculty career and benefit the department and University in tangible ways.
 They raise the public profile and reputation of faculty and the University, thereby serving as a valuable tool in increasing national rankings.
-Faculty awards listed in the annual CMUP Top American Research Universities (TARU) report serve as a metric in the State of Florida Board of Governors performance funding matrix and help to determine funding levels for the University.
-(Complete list of TARU awards) The following list includes a brief description and website, if available, of internal awards for FSU faculty requiring peer or student nomination and selection by peers and administrators.
+Faculty are encouraged to pursue and nominate others for awards listed in the annual CMUP Top American Research Universities (TARU) report one metric for establishing university rankings.
+(Complete list of TARU awards) and awards listed by the American Association of Universities (AAU).
+(Complete list of AAU awards) FSU faculty have peers, administrators, and staff trained to offer support in the pursuit of these external awards.

+The following list includes a brief description and website, if available, of internal awards for FSU faculty requiring peer or student nomination and selection by peers and administrators.